 - Students will bring any additional materials (calculators, paper, pencils, etc.) approved by the instructor.

-- Bring your Goodwin University ID or other current photo ID such as state driver's license, state ID or passport.
+- Bring your Goodwin University ID or other current photo ID such as state driver’s license, state ID or passport.
+Pictures of ID's are not accepted as valid ID.

 - Test must be completed within one sitting (within the time indicated in Letter of Accommodations or by instructor).